Encoding many-valued logic in $\lambda$-calculus: Motivation and overview

-In the past~\cite{KV03,SV11} we have developed a family of infinitary $\lambda$-calculi, each depending on a set of meaningless terms.
-The set $\setUnsolvables$ of unsolvable $\lambda$-terms is a prominent example.
+In the past~\cite{KV03,SV11} we have developed a family of infinitary $\lambda$-calculi, each depending on a set of meaningless terms $\Uset$.
+The set of terms underlying these extensions is the set $\Lib$ of lambda terms obtained by interpreting the usual $\lambda$-calculus syntax extended with one fresh symbol $\bot$ coinductively.
+We use this set $\Uset \subseteq \Lib$ of meaningless terms to add a new rewrite rule to $\lb$ that allows us to rewrite meaningless terms to $\bot$.
+Cf.\ Section~\ref{infinitelambdacalculus} for a precise description of this rule.

+The set $\setUnsolvables$ of unsolvable $\lambda$-terms is the best known example of such a set of meaningless terms.
 The corresponding infinitary extension $\libBohm$ of the finite $\lambda$-calculus $\lb$ is confluent and normalising for a suitable notion of possibly infinite reduction.
-The normal forms of the finite $\lambda$-terms correspond with their B\"ohm trees.
-The B\"ohm trees of the unsolvables are $\bot$.
+The B\"ohm tree of a finite $\lambda$-term is precisely its normal form in $\libBohm$.
+In particular the B\"ohm tree of an unsolvable is $\bot$.

-So with this in mind, we are no longer afraid of infinite propositions.
-Looking carefully at the encoding of the finite and infinite closed propositions we realise that these are either unsolvable or the finite encoding of one of the Booleans.
+So with this encoding in the $\lambda$-calculus in mind we no longer need be afraid of infinite propositions.
+By inspecting the B\"ohm trees of the encoding of infinite closed propositions we will find that they are either lambda terms representing a Boolean or they are unsolvable.